 David also discovered God could use his talent -- uncommon as it was -- to direct people to Himself.
 The path to get there, though, was long and adventuresome.

-"I always had this passionate desire to do ventriloquism fulltime," says David, "but when I joined Campus Crusade I had made a decision to lay it down and fully commit to the Campus Ministry.
+"I always had this passionate desire to do ventriloquism fulltime," says David, "but when I joined Cru I had made a decision to lay it down and fully commit to the Campus Ministry.
 If someone asked me to do a show, it's not like I would say to them, 'I don't do that anymore;' it just wasn't really a significant part of my career path."

 At least not yet.